TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :TS Path: plugin.tx_solr.search.faceting.urlParameterSort
 :Since: 11.1
 :Default: 0
+:Note: On faceting.urlParameterStyle = assoc, this setting can not be disabled.

 Allows to enable sorting of url parameters, so the single state of facets is associated with same url, no matter in which order the facets were selected